-I have a passion for museums and public engagement, and work as a student engager within UCL’s three museums, the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum of Egyptian Archaeology.
-I talk about my doctoral research and its links to museum objects and exhibitions with museum visitors.
-I discuss some of these links, conversations, and ideas made in the museums in the student engagers’ blog.
+I have a passion for museums and public engagement, and worked as a student engager within UCL’s three museums, the Grant Museum of Zoology, UCL Art Museum, and the Petrie Museum of Egyptian Archaeology.
+As well as speaking to museum visitors, I also contributed to the project blog, where I explored some of the connections between my research, the public, and museums.

 I am currently working on a book project with colleagues in the STS department at University College London.
 We are creating a sourcebook that explores women’s involvement in knowledge production from around the world, designed to complement the teaching of undergraduate history of science courses.
 You can find out more about the project at Women in the History of Science: A Liberating the Curriculum Sourcebook.

-You can find out more about my research on my academia.edu page.
+You can find out more about my PhD research on my academia.edu page.